Data Recording Technologies in the HDD

 - The decrease of the read-out signal level and the increase of noise level in it.

 - Spontaneous self-demagnetization of the domain caused by temperature effect.

 Besides the reduction of the size of domains manufacturers of hard disk drives also use other technologies of increasing the recording density:

 AFC (AntiFerromagnetically-Coupled).
-The idea is to lay on the disk a three-layer antiferromagnetic covering in which the pair of magnetic layers is separated by a special isolating layer made of ruthenium.
-As the magnetic domains located opposite each other have an antiparallel orientation of a magnetic field, they form a pair which appears to be steadier against spontaneous magnetic reversal than a single "flat" domain.
+The idea is to lay on the disk a three-layer antiferromagnetic covering in which the pair of magnetic layers is separated by a distinct isolating layer made of ruthenium.
+As the magnetic domains located opposite each other have an antiparallel orientation of a magnetic field, they form a pair which appears to be steadier against automatic magnetic reversal than a single "flat" domain.

 PMR (Perpendicular Magnetic Recording).
 This technology enables a twofold increase of the density of data recording and reduces problems with magnetic influence (interference).
 Unlike traditional technology of recording, magnetic domains with the vector of a magnetic field perpendicular, not parallel, to a surface of a disk are used.
 Thus, the neighboring and differing domains are not placed over against each other with similar poles which, as it is known, push off from each other.
 In comparison with the standard technology of recording, it allows reducing the size of interdomain space, thus increasing the capacity of storage devices as well.